milonmaze/privacy-terms-observatory/code.org/privacy.md

 We encourage the use of screen names that are first name or first name and last initial only.
 We only display a Student’s first initial when we display projects on our Services.
 We only provide a mechanism for Students age 13 or over to post projects to their social media accounts.
-We automatically monitor some text entered in projects for elementary school courses, such as PlayLab, to help prevent sharing of personal data such as email address and phone number.
+We automatically monitor some text entered in projects for elementary school courses, such as Play Lab and Sprite Lab, to help prevent sharing of personal data such as email address and phone number.
-We only allow uploads of custom content, images, sounds, and videos by Students age 13 or older unless under the supervision of a Teacher’s section.
+When we allow uploads of custom images, sounds, and videos by Students under age 13, we implement controls that block Student sharing of such projects.

 If Code.org learns that it has inadvertently collected Personal Information or Persistent Identifiers from children under the age of 13 without prior parental or teacher consent, Code.org will take appropriate steps to delete this information.
 If you are a teacher, parent or legal guardian of a Student on Code.org, you can ask us to deactivate the Student’s account and delete any hashed email address or inadvertently collected Personal Information or Persistent Identifiers.
 To make such a request, please email us at support@code.org or enter a request at https://code.org/contact.
 Before processing your request, we may verify your identity and your relationship with the Student.